How to apply

 Before you start working on your application, you should check the entry requirements for your chosen course.
 For most of our postgraduate degrees, we ask for a minimum of a second-class Honours degree or equivalent, but some courses also require a higher level of award, relevant work experience or prior knowledge within a related subject area.

-You can apply up to two years in advance of your course start date and we accept applications throughout the year.
+You can apply up to a year in advance of your course start date and we accept applications throughout the year.
 We don’t have a formal deadline for postgraduate applications.

 If you’re an international student you can also apply via an international representative.
 You can find our international representatives on our country-specific pages.
 You can also email our international recruitment team to see what representatives are in your area on firstname.lastname@example.org.